West Lake,the tea hills,Longjing in the leaf.

 The Shanghai

-loop, two sides quiet.
+loop, both sides quiet.

 Read this experience